Our National Food Solutions

-Blessing in a Backpack partners with Sysco Food Service to provide the food our programs serve.
-Sysco also partners with Champion Foods to offer a prepacked food solution.
-Food solutions offered through the national program at Blessings in a Backpack emphasize providing the best nutrition possible for the money spent on food.
-Below are the options offered to our Louisville programs.
+Blessings in a Backpack partners with Sysco nationally to provide the food our programs serve.
+Through the Sysco network of distribution centers, we are able to offer a variety of nutritional, “kid-friendly” food options for our weekend food, including both case goods (aka “Line Item Menus”) and prepackaged meal kits (aka “Weekend Food Packs”).
+Food solutions offered through the national program at Blessings in a Backpack are carefully selected to ensure that we are providing the best nutrition possible for the money spent on food.

 Typically, donated food comes from manufacturer’s excess inventory and may be approaching the expiration date.
 In order to ensure consistent availability of products that meet Blessings in a Backpack’s nutrition and “kid-friendly” requirements, purchasing food is the most reliable approach.
 Note, however, that we receive “preferred” pricing from the selected food manufacturers such as Kellogg’s and Conagra because they believe in the Blessings program.
 That means we get even better pricing than what the standard distributor pricing would be.

 We take into consideration many factors including: nutritional value, appropriateness for the children we feed, long-term availability, unit cost, ease of opening, portion size, shelf life, and variety.
 Since many of the children we serve may not have access to conveniences we take for granted, such as working appliances or a can opener, our menus contain foods that can be eaten – and are reasonably appealing – direct from the package.
 Our food must also not require refrigeration, require little to no preparation, and be peanut free.